shane0/shane0.github.io/docs/theravada.md

 The "Middle Way" in Buddhism refers to the practice of avoiding the extremes of excessive indulgence and self-denial, and instead seeking a balanced and moderate approach to life.
 Here are some steps you can take to practice the Middle Way in Buddhism:

 - Understand the nature of suffering: The Buddha taught that suffering arises from craving and attachment to things that are impermanent and changing.
-- Cultivate mindfulness and self-awareness: By being mindful and aware of your thoughts and feelings, you can identify when you are veering towards either extreme of excessive indulgence or self-denial.
+- Cultivate MINDFULNESS and self-awareness: By being MINDFUL and aware of your thoughts and feelings, you can identify when you are veering towards either extreme of excessive indulgence or self-denial.
 - Develop wisdom: The Middle Way requires the development of wisdom, so that you can understand the impermanence and unsatisfactoriness of all things and let go of attachment.
 - Practice moderation in all things: Avoid extremes in all areas of life, such as food, work, and relationships.
-Seek a balance that is mindful and ethical, and that leads to happiness and peace.
+Seek a balance that is MINDFUL and ethical, and that leads to happiness and peace.
 - Cultivate compassion: The Middle Way also involves the development of compassion for all beings, recognizing that all beings experience suffering and seeking to help others find freedom from suffering.

 Remember that the Middle Way is a path that requires consistent effort and the development of wisdom over time.
 It may take time to fully integrate these principles into your life, but with patience and persistence, you can develop a life that is balanced, mindful, and compassionate.